 9: Enable Positive Thinking Mode

 The importance of positive thinking has been highlighted by many holistic coaches.
-Consider upbeat thoughts such as “I can conquer this” at the moment where you feel depressed.
+Consider upbeat thoughts such as “I can conquer this” at the moment when you feel depressed.
 These thoughts will boost your spirits and motivate you to move forward.

 10 Believe in Yourself